Meet Our Farmers

 Meet Farmer Liu

-Farmer Liu's farm is located in Phoenix Mountain at elevation about 700 meter/2296ft and has lasted for about three generations.
+Farmer Liu's farm is located in Phoenix Mountain at elevation about 600 meter/2296ft and has lasted for about three generations.
 His tea plantation is about 8 acres and is right above a beautiful lake that runs across the mountain valley, he told us stories of how he grew up in the mountain and how he goes down the lake to fish whenever he has free time outside of harvesting season.
 We have never tasted one single Phoenix Dan Cong teas from him that we don't like.
 His traditional craftsmanship can be tasted his Dan Cong teas.
-For the past 2 years, we have been sourcing our Duckshit Aroma, Gardenia Aroma, Almond Aroma, Mi Lan Aroma (Honey Orchid) and Tuberose Aroma exclusively from him.
-This year, we just added Ba Xian/Eight Immortals from him to our collection.
+For the past 2 years, we have been sourcing our Duckshit Aroma, Gardenia Aroma, Almond Aroma, Tuberose Aroma and Ba Xian/Eight Immortals exclusively from him.

 To learn more about farmer Liu and his Phoenix Dan Cong tea plantation, click here.

-I went to Farmer Xu's farm the first time in October, 2018.
-His farm is located in Phoenix Mountain at elevation about 470 meters/1476ft.
-His farm is also a three generational farm.
+I went to Farmer Xie's farm the first time in October, 2018.
+His farm is located in Phoenix Mountain at elevation about 470 meters/1476ft and it is also a three generational farm.
+It's more of a tea garden feel of narrow serpentine paths winding up the mountain than a big plain field of tea trees.
 At the time, he was still learning from his father about how to roast tea.
-Even though his family farm is at a relatively low elevation, they still use traditional charcoal roasting method and that renders their Mi Lan Aroma (Honey Orchid) one of the best you will ever try.
+Even though his family farm is at a relatively low elevation, they still use traditional charcoal roasting method and that renders their Charcoal Roast Mi Lan Aroma (Honey Orchid) one of the best you will try.
+We also started sourcing Ginger Flower Aroma from him and will add Osmanthus Aroma soon.
 The sweet fragrance is so potent as if there's real honey in the tea.
-We only sourced a small batch from him this year, but he will become a stable traditional charcoal roast Mi Lan Aroma supplier from now on.

 Meet Farmer Shi

-We have a few different white tea farmers that we work with, but Miss Shi is the main one, and she is also a certified tea sommelier herself!
-Her farm along with a few other white tea farms are located in Fu Ding, Fu Jian, China at elevation about 500-600 meters/1968ft.
-She has gone through rigorous tea sommelier training in China and is specialized in aged white tea.
-We have been sourcing Han Lu from her consistently every winter, and our Shou Mei Cake 2015, Shou Mei Cake 2013 and White Peony 2015 are all from her as well.
+Miss Shi’s farm is in Fu Ding, Fu Jian, China at elevation about 500-600 meters/1968ft.
+She has gone through rigorous tea sommelier training herself in China and is specialized in aged white tea.
+We have been sourcing the winter harvested Shou Mei from her consistently, and our Shou Mei Cake 2015, Shou Mei Cake 2013 and White Peony 2015 are all from her as well.

 Meet Hua Gang